ClimDesign/QDF/Stan/README.md

 where $-\infty < \mu < \infty$, $\sigma > 0$, and
 $-\infty < \xi < \infty$.

-When fitting the GEV with a boilerplate MCMC (for example, a metropolis-hasting algorithm) we would enforce this condition by simply setting the log likelihood equal to $-\infty$ when the sampler proposes a value outside the support.

-However, Stan needs parameter bounds defined at initialization, so we can’t just enforce any support conditions in the likelihood.
-Furthermore, the parameters need to be continuously differentiable at the bounds, so we can’t have bounds in the form of conditional statements on other parameter values (no if-then statements).

 This is typically handled (see Aki Vehtari’s [work](https://mc-stan.org/users/documentation/case-studies/gpareto_functions.html)